ultimatesource/denovogear/denovogear-code/README.md

 	log (mrate) = mu_scale * (-21.9313 - (0.2856 * deletionLength))

 Note that a constant factor is used to scale the mutation rate, it is set to 1.0 by default and can be set using the switch --mu_scale.
+This provides the users to scale the mutation rate prior according to their data-set.

 For example,
 	     `./denovogear auto dnm --ped sample.ped --bcf sample.bcf --mu_scale 3`

-#### OUTPUT FORMAT
+#### OUTPUT FORMAT for TRIOS

 The output format is a single row for each putative de novo mutation (DNM), with the following fields

-        1. Event type (POINT MUTATION or INDEL)
+        1. Event type (POINT MUTATION or INDEL).
-        2. Sample ID of offspring with the DNM
+        2. CHILD_ID - sample ID of trio-offspring with the DNM.
-        3. Chromosome
+        3. ref_name - chromosome.
-        4. Physical Position
+        4. coor - physical Position.
-        5. Base present in reference sequence at this position
+        5. ref - base present in reference sequence at this position (from BCF).
-        6. ALT - Comma separated list of alternate non-reference alleles called on at-least one sample.
+        6. alt - comma separated list of alternate non-reference alleles called on at-least one sample (from BCF).
-        7. maxlike_null  - likelihood of the most likely mendelian-compatible config.
+        7. maxlike_null  - likelihood of the most likely mendelian-compatible genotype configuration.
-        8. pp_null - posterior probability of most likely mendelian configuration
+        8. pp_null - posterior probability of the most likely mendelian-compatible genotype configuration.
-        9. tgt  - genotypes of the most likely mendelian configuration
+        9. tgt_null(child/mom/dad)  - genotypes of the most likely mendelian-compatible configuration.
-        10. Code that indicates whether the configuration shown in field 6 is monomorphic (1) or contains variation (2)
+        10. snpcode - code that indicates whether the configuration shown in field 6 is monomorphic (1) or contains variation (2)(internal filters, can be ignored).
-        11. This field seems to be redundant to field 7, except the codes are (6) and (9).
+        11. code - This field seems to be redundant to field 7, except the codes are (6) and (9).(internal filters, can be ignored).
-        12. maxlike_DNM  -11, 12 and 13 are analogous to 6,7,8, but for a de novo mutation
+        12. maxlike_dnm - likelihood of the most likely DENOVO genotype configuration.
-        13. posterior_probability_DNM
+        13. pp_dnm - posterior probability of the most likely DENOVO genotype configuration.
-        14. tgt: DNM_configuration
+        14. tgt_dnm(child/mom/dad)  - genotypes of the most likely mendelian-compatible configuration.
-        15. Code that indicates if the most likely DNM is a transition (4) or transversion (5)
+        15. lookup - Code that indicates if the most likely DNM is a transition (4) or transversion (5) (for development use only).
-        16. This is a flag that indicates whether the data for the site passed internal QC thresholds (for development use only).
+        16. flag - Flag that indicates whether the data for the site passed internal QC thresholds (for development use only).
         17-19.
 Read depth of child, parent 1 and parent 2.
         20-22.
 Root mean square of the mapping qualities of all reads mapping to the site for child, parent 1 and parent 2.
 Currently these values are the same for all samples when using BCF as the input format.